RagingRectangle/MadGruber/README.md

 - **mads:** List of MAD PM2 processes that should be restarted after truncating quests.
 - **ignore:** List of PM2 processes/modules to ignore if you don't want buttons for them.

+Roles:
+- **sendRoleMessage:** Whether or not to send role added/removed messages (true/false).
+- **roleMessageDeleteSeconds:** How long to wait until role message is deleted (Set to 0 to never delete).
+- **commandPermRoles:** List of command types and the role IDs that are allowed to use them.

+Truncate:
+- **truncateVerify:** Whether or not to verify table truncate (true/false).
+- **truncateOptions:** List of tables to list as options to truncate.
+Can truncate multiple tables at once by combining them with '+'.
+Example: *["trs_quest", "pokemon", "trs_quest+pokemon"]*
+- **onlyRestartBeforeTime:** Set this to limit when the bot will reload MAD instance (0-23).
+If set to 0 it will always reload MADs.
+If an event ends at 20:00 and you don't need to reload MAD because you won't rescan quests then enter "20".

+Scripts:
+- **scriptVerify:** Whether or not to verify running script (true/false).

 madDB:
 - Enter your basic MAD database info.
 Make sure your user has access if the database is not local.
 Leave blank if you don't plan on using the truncate quest feature.
-- **onlyReloadBeforeTime:** Set this to limit when the bot will reload MAD instance (0-23).
-If left blank it will always reload MADs.
-If an event ends at 20:00 and you don't need to reload MAD because you won't rescan quests then enter "20".

-## Queries Setup
-- The bot is currently only able to run a simple count query to a selection of tables in the MAD database.
-- More query options will be added later.

-## Script Setup
+## Scripts Setup
+- Config file: */config/scripts.json*
 - Absolute paths must be used in scripts to work.
 Look in the scripts.example.json to get a better feel for how they work.
 - **customName:** Display name
 - **description:** Short summary of what it does